Should I refinance my home loan now?

 For instance, we ran a hypothetical example of a current loan of $680,000, at 2.79%, for 30 years.
 The savings (over the life of the loan) in the table of home loan options ranged from $8,000 to $130,000!

-To help make your decision, you also need to ask your current lender for a quote on how much it will cost to actually switch.
-Some of the fees they may charge can include things like:
+To help you work out whether it makes financial sense, ask your current lender for a quote on how much it will cost to actually switch.
+Some of the fees your old and new lenders may charge can include:

 • Early exit fees with your current lender, including the personalised break fee for fixed rate loans